elixir

 Motivation

-Elixir is well known for it's easy way of building applications that, almost naturally, can tolerate faults fairly well.
+The Elixir programming language is well known for it's easy way of building applications that, almost naturally, can deal with and tolerate faults.

-This is mainly a consequence of how Erlang (and though Elixir) programs are, by design, run as a collection of small and isolated processes supervised by special processes called supervisors that act (mostly restart them based on different strategies) when their "child" processes exit abnormally.
+This is mainly a consequence of how BEAM VM programs (and in turn Erlang and Elixir programs), by design, run as a collection of small and isolated processes supervised by other special processes called supervisors that act when their supervised processes (children) exit abnormally (mostly restarting them based on different strategies).

-However, doesn't mean that one should ignore any error in any process of a running Elixir application.
+However, that doesn't mean that one would want to completely ignore any exception in processes running as part of an Elixir application.

 Something goes wrong for one or some amount of processes, they terminate their execution abnormally, and a supervisor takes care of re-starting these with clean state.
-It is truly great that this mechanism makes you're application tolerant to the error, the fact that it contained, isolated, and that it didn't brought your whole application down.
+It is truly great that this mechanism makes your application tolerant to the exception, the fact that it contained, isolated, and that it doesn't bring your whole executing application down.

-But you still want to be informed about whatever gone wrong, so that you can understand, troubleshoot and fix whatever needs fixing, to prevent it from happening again if possible or prevent worse consequences.
+But you still want to be informed about whatever went wrong, so that you can try at a later point in time, understand, troubleshoot and fix whatever needs fixing, to prevent it from happening again if possible or prevent worse consequences.

-So, exception tracking and reporting, is still very important for Elixir applications as it is for other programming languages.
+So, exception tracking and reporting, I think is still very important for Elixir applications as it is for other programming languages.

 Any Elixir application is highly concurrent.
-Many processes will be started concurrently during boot time.
-Not only the main application supervisor's children defined in the application.ex file will run concurrently, but potentially also a lot of the dependencies listed in mix.exs project deps, may have defined their own "application" that Elixir will also run concurrently along yours.
+Several processes will be started concurrently at boot time by the BEAM VM.
+Not only the main application supervisor's children defined in the application.ex file will run concurrently, but potentially also a several of the dependencies listed in mix.exs project deps, may have defined their own "application" that Elixir will also run concurrently along yours.

 Then how?

-For web applications using plug, implementing the Plug.ErrorHandler behaviour can be useful to be handle all the exceptions happening in processes executing plug calls, i.e. executing the code responding to web requests, like a Phoenix controller action function.
-However, it won't be informed about exceptions happening elsewhere, in backgrounds processes like Oban jobs, or any concurrent processes part of your supervision tree or dependencies supervision trees, or even in an unlinked task (with Task.start/1) started in the plug call itself.
+For web applications using plug, implementing the Plug.ErrorHandler behavior can be enough to handle all exceptions happening in processes executing plug calls, i.e. executing the source code that is responding to web requests, like a Phoenix controller action function.
+However, it won't be aware of exceptions happening elsewhere, in backgrounds processes like Oban jobs, or any concurrent processes part of your supervision tree or dependencies supervision trees, or even unlinked tasks (with Task.start/1) started in a controller function itself.

 Whether these omissions are a deal-breaker might depend on each one.

-They are for me, I won't feel comfortable running an application in production for which I won't be informed of all exceptions, except the ones I intentionally silenced.
-I'd rather be informed by an error tracker first than by a customer.
+They are for me in most use cases if not all.
+I won't feel comfortable running an Elixir application in production for which I won't be informed of all exceptions, except the ones I intentionally silenced.
+I think I'd rather be informed by an error tracker first than by a customer.

 A second and more general-purpose approach is implementing a logger handler.

-For a long time in Elixir this wasn't a well generalized and solid solution for this, until a substantial change landed in Elixir 1.15 with the full integration of Elixir's Logger to Erlang's brand-new :logger (replacing deprecated :error_logger), introduced in Erlang/OTP 21.0.
+For quite some time, in Elixir, there wasn't a well generalized and solid solution for this, until a substantial change landed in Elixir 1.15 with the full integration of Elixir's Logger to Erlang's brand-new :logger (replacing deprecated :error_logger), introduced in Erlang 21.0.

-Details probably deserve their own article but in summary it means that one can easily define what is called a "logger handler" and listen to all, or a filtered subset of, logged events in the running applications, which include exceptions in any abnormally terminating process.
+Details probably deserve their own separate article but in summary it means that one can easily define what is called a "logger handler" and listen to all, or a filtered subset of, logged events in the running applications, which include, among other events, exceptions in processes.

 1# lib/my_app/my_exception_listener.ex